-Yes Bank is planning to raise between $150-$200 million in tier I and tier II capital within the next six months.
+Yes Bank to raise $150 million within next six months

 Rana Kapoor, MD and CEO, Yes Bank, said,"We will be raising between $150 and $200 million by March 2007.
 As of now we plan to raise $50 million in tier II capital through debt instruments, and about $100 million in tier I capital through new issuance of primary capital, private placement, QIP or GDR, the instrument is yet to be finalised."